 Email Address: Click or tap here to enter text.
 Phone Number: Click or tap here to enter text.

 Date of Birth: Click or tap here to enter text.
-Gender: Click or tap here to enter text.

 Please reply to the question below (limit your response to one page):

-The University of Wisconsin Department of Ophthalmology and Visual Sciences (DOVS) values and respects the identity, culture, background, abilities, and perspectives of all individuals.
-We are committed to providing outstanding educational experiences within a supportive, welcoming, and respectful environment.
-Recognizing that our community is strengthened by a focus on social health, well-being, and belonging, the selection committee would like to know: How will this scholarship opportunity help advance your education and support your future career?
+The University of Wisconsin Department of Ophthalmology and Visual Sciences (DOVS) values the culture of belonging and respect among everyone we serve: our patients, learners, faculty, staff, and communities in large – local and global.
+We are committed to providing excellent educational experiences within a supportive, welcoming, and respectful environment.
+Recognizing that our community is strengthened by a focus on social impact and belonging, the selection committee would like to know: How will this scholarship opportunity help advance your education and support your future career?